The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 Borrower Insight: Every contract tells two stories—the one you sign, and the one written between the lines you’ll never see.

-The Takeaways: Lessons for Borrowers
+The Aftermath: Key Lessons for SBA Borrowers

 Here’s the truth: I didn’t miss red flags in the loan documents.
 I didn’t cut corners.